ttetrafon/practice/unreal engine/graphics.md

 ### Light Sources

+- All required lighting settings can be found in *Window -> Env.
+Light Mixer*.
 - **Directional Light** is like sunlight, covers a whole area falling from a specific angle.
 - **Point Light**
 - **Spotlight**